title. Nosework Workshop

 - You can’t beat Nosework for a fun, low- to no-cost way to enrich the life of any dog!

 - This game is all about honing a dog’s natural instincts – you aren’t teaching the dog a thing.
 The dog learns and improves because the game relies on the hunting instincts that every dog has and is therefore self-rewarding.
 The benefits of increased focus and self-control can be applied to other areas of training for the dog.

 - Don’t rush.
 Yes, there are goals in K9 NoseWork that are exciting to teach – moving to advanced environments (4), odor recognition (such as finding the standard test scents of Clove, Birch and Anise) and teaching the dog to lie down when he finds that odor are fun, but are only introduced after the dog has built a strong foundation.
 Have fun in this creative way with your own dog friends and let them do the work they were born to do!

 Stomped upon by a 20-lb dog; no Nosework seminar presenters were harmed during the seminar.

 Here’s a great “doubletakes” reel that shows (in slow-motion!) the kinds of changes we humans were learning to observe.

-Misa Martin is a Certified Professional Dog Trainer.
+Misa Martin is a Certified Fear-Free Trainer.
 Years of attending agility seminars, workshops, seminars and camps with her first dog led to the beginning of her professional dog training career as a PetSmart Trainer in 2008.
-In addition to teaching at PCOTC's Family Manners and Agility programs, Misa is a staff trainer at the Mount Vernon Humane Society, active with Waggytail Rescue as a consultant for training and behavior issues, and a trainer with the Briarcliff SPCA education program.
+In addition to teaching at PCOTC's Agility programs, Misa was the staff trainer at the Mount Vernon Humane Society, active with Waggytail Rescue as a consultant for training and behavior issues, and a trainer with the Briarcliff SPCA education program.
 Misa owns HappyValleyDogs.com, providing reward based training to private clients.
-Through her knowledge, experience, and sense of humor, Misa encourages students to approach dog training as a team effort, where students learn as much from their dogs as dogs learn from their "parents," making training fun for humans and dogs alike!

 Misa can be reached at firstname.lastname@example.org